Sam Smith: Artistry

+Musical style and influences

+Musically, Smith's music encompasses pop, soul, dance, and R&B.

-Smith cited Adele and Amy Winehouse as primary influences."This Week's Fresh Music" (17 May 2014).
-4Music.
-Retrieved 28 July 2015 They admire Adele's "honesty in her music" and the way she has handled fame; they expressed a wish to maintain a similar public image.
+Smith cited Adele and Amy Winehouse as primary influences.
+They admire Adele's "honesty in her music" and the way she has handled fame; they expressed a wish to maintain a similar public image.
 Winehouse's debut album Frank was the first album Smith ever bought.
 Early in their career, Smith received advice from Mary J. Blige and Chaka Khan, both of whom they listened to during their youth; Smith said that this inspired them to offer help to new artists themself.
 They called Taylor Swift a "role model" and praised her "soulfulness" as well as her "honesty".

-Smith stated that the story of Lady Gaga's career beginnings encouraged them to move to London in order to start their own career.
+Smith stated that the story of Lady Gaga's career beginnings encouraged them to move to London to start their own career.
 They also credited her with helping them come out as non-binary.
 Smith described Robyn as a major influence on Love Goes and said that they listened to her "nonstop" while making the album because they "could dance and be sad at the same time and feel empowered".
 They further cited Beyoncé and Christina Aguilera as sources of inspiration and empowerment.
 Speaking to Rolling Stone in January 2016, Smith named Whitney Houston and Mariah Carey as the greatest R&B voices.
 Smith's other influences include Britney Spears and Brandy.

 In an October 2017 interview for Attitude magazine, Smith spoke of the impact of their close friend Ed Sheeran's success: "It makes you push yourself.
 Watching him this past year has just been incredible, but yeah, of course it makes me hungry."
 They had previously mentioned to GQ in January 2015 that they "envy the competition that people like [Frank] Sinatra would have ... because you could tell he was working off them".